 Ferrets are social animals, but there is a tradeoff between owning one and spending the time you need to socialize with your animal, and acquiring two or more and being absolved of some of your social responsibilities.
 A ferret’s housing should be at least 3x3x2, have a solid bottom, clean bedding (not newspaper or woodchips), a place to sleep, areas for play, and a clean source of water.
 Ferrets can be trained to use a litter pan, but avoid clumping litter as this can cause respiratory issues.
 Like the other animals mentioned in this article, commercial foods are best.

 Believe it or not, some people are living with pot-bellied pigs and love it.
-The pot-bellied pigs that have visited our office are around 100-150lbs in weight, but they can tip the scales at 250 depending on breeding and nutrition.
+The pot-bellied pigs typically weigh in at 75 to 150lbs, but they can tip the scales at 250 depending on breeding and nutrition.
 Some potbellied pigs, labeled as ‘teacup’ breeds can weigh less, but buyer beware, it is not possible to guarantee the adult weight of any piglet without knowing more about his or her parents.

 Pot-bellied pigs can live inside or out, but in both cases, the animals need a draft free environment that is sensitive to extremes in temperature.
 Since pigs can’t sweat, they are especially prone to over heating.